Operating VS Capital Leasing

 Assess the Impact on Financial Statements

-Capital Lease: Affects balance sheet but offers a clear path to ownership and potential tax advantages.
-This option is suitable for businesses with a strategic focus on building asset value and leveraging tax benefits.
+Capital Lease: Affects the balance sheet but offers a clear path to ownership and potential tax advantages.

-As you navigate these choices, consider partnering with a trusted advisor who can provide tailored guidance and support your fleet management strategy.
-A knowledgeable fleet management partner can help you assess your needs, evaluate your options, and implement the most effective leasing strategy for your business.
+If you have questions, a knowledgeable fleet management partner can assess your needs, evaluate your options, and implement the most effective leasing strategy for your business.
+At Ewald, we’re here to help you find the perfect fleet solution for your business.